xinweny/discord-clone/README.md

 - Customize your user and server profiles
 - Friend system with friend requesting, blocking and mutual friends/servers
 - Infinite scroll loading for messages and offset pagination for public servers
-- Data fetching and caching with RTK Query
+- Data fetching and client-side caching with RTK Query
 - Server-side caching using Redis
-- Desktop UI responsiveness and UI with SCSS modules
+- UI responsiveness and design with SCSS modules
 - Mongoose ORM with MongoDB Atlas cloud database
 - Authentication with JWT and bcrypt, including auto-refreshing access tokens and password reset emails